ashgazer/file_processor/README.md

 Instantiate the object using the ProductsFeeds() object.
-Then use the run method to start the process to create the product feed
+Then use the run method to start the process to create the product feed the result is a csv.

 ```
 data = ProductFeeds()